 This proposal has been divided into two tasks based on mapping and monitoring/reporting tasks of the BMA and the 2015 Mid-Town Beach Nourishment Project regulatory requirements.
-Task 1 is creation of the 2018 hardbottom map based on digitization of exposed hardbottom in aerial photography and nearshore hardbottom edge mapping of the entire BMA cell.
-Task 1 includes participation and presentation in public meetings for the BMA and an annual meeting with DEP.
+Task 1 is creation of the 2019 hardbottom map based on digitization of exposed hardbottom in aerial photography and nearshore hardbottom edge mapping of the entire BMA cell.
+Task 1 includes participation and presentation in one public meetings for the BMA.
 Task 2 is the Mid-Town regulatory project monitoring, BMA transect monitoring, and data analysis and reporting required by the BMA.
 Mid-Town is the only project with project monitoring for regulatory assurance in the BMA.